Dynamic Network Prediction: Value of Predicting Networks: Simulation Studies

 \subsection{Simulation Study 1}

-The simulations in this section mimic interventions intended to decrease the number of contacts during an epidemic of a communicable disease; the simulations use a simple susceptible-infected (SI) epidemic model for disease spread.
+The simulation study in this section mimics interventions intended to decrease the number of contacts during an epidemic of a communicable disease; the simulations use a simple susceptible-infected (SI) epidemic model for disease spread.
 Each simulation models a population of 1000, where initially five individuals are infected with the disease.
-At each time step individuals form new contacts, dissolve existing contacts, and may spread the disease to uninfected contacts.
+At each time step individuals form new contacts and dissolve existing contacts; those infected may spread the disease to uninfected contacts.
 The DCCM is used to control the formation and dissolution of contacts.
-The model used a single static essential network property, number of edges, and a single dynamic essential network property, number of edges persisting between two time points.
+The model used a single static essential network property, number of edges, and a single dynamic essential network property, stability.
+We modeled $P_{\mathcal{C}_t}$ using a multivariate normal.

 Six interventions are investigated in 6 simulations; the only difference among them is the rate at which the number of contacts in the population decreases.
 A seventh simulation, in which the mean number of contacts does not decrease, represents the absence of an intervention.
 At the start of each simulation, the contact networks have a mean of 1500 edges.
 At the end, the mean number of edges for each of the six intervention simulations are 0, 250, 500, 750, 1000, and 1250; for the seventh, it remains at 1500 edges.
 For all simulations, an average of 90\% of the edges persisted between consecutive networks.
 The variance for the number of edges was based on the assumption that each had an equal probability of forming; for the number of edges persisting variance was based on assuming all edges had an equal probability of dissolving.